-Having spent most of my youth on the then wild coast of Northern California engaged in such physical activities as milking cows, splitting shakes for the roof and mixing cement for the foundations of the house our family built, it’s not surprising that I revel in the physicality and hands-on nature of throwing pots on the wheel.
-I gravitate to making mainly functional pieces and love the idea of my pots being woven into the daily lives of those who buy them.
-Stoneware clay is ideal for such pieces as it is very robust and fired to a very high temperature, so it stands up to use and is microwave, dishwasher and oven proof.
+Having spent most of my youth on the then wild coast of Northern California doing things like milking cows or mixing cement for the foundations of the house our family built, it’s not surprising that I revel in the physicality and hands-on nature of throwing pots.
+I make mainly functional pieces and love the idea that those pieces will become part of the daily lives of those who buy them.
+Stoneware clay, though more expensive to buy and to fire, is ideal for such pieces as it is very robust and is microwave, dishwasher, and oven proof.

 When I make a piece, form is central.
 I often get inspiration from vessels I have seen on travels or in museums.
 At other times the form arises as a more spontaneous interaction between clay and hands.
-But I always like the form to shine through and so tend to keep decoration pretty minimal and to gravitate towards a subdued palette and hopefully a certain quietude.
+But I always like the form to shine through, so my decoration is pretty minimal and I tend to use a subdued palette.